erhanfirat/combo-tree/README.md

 - Filtering (for multiple mode)
 - Consumes JSON source
 - Key controls are available for both selection and filter inputs.

 ## Dependencies:
 - jQuery
-- icontains.js (Using for filtering.
-It can be found in package)

 ## Configurations:
 - **isMultiple**: *{true/false} | default: false* | decide if it is multiple selection behaviour or single